meettyj/Tobacco-on-Twitter/reddit/subreddit_count.md

 ## Conclusion

+- The reddits collection can be devided into 2 parts:
-- We can search keywords without specifying subreddit.
+  - search the same keywords without specifying subreddit.
+  - crawl all submissions under specific subreddit.

+## API Explanation
 - Words in the search query will not appear concatenated in the results.
   - Search '**electronic cigarettes**': results contain 'I smoke regular **cigarettes** and **electronic** ones'.
 However, most results contains 'electronic cigarettes' instead of each word separately.
 This depends on query.
   - This feature can be applied to search flavored ecig keywords (e.g. smoke + blueberry).